 - Analysis

-These components focus on the management of the hierarchy of domain representations used in simulation processes, the specification of the mathematical models to be solved on those domains and tensor information defined over those domains.
-As part of our involvement with the Interoperable Technologies for Advanced Petascale Simulations (ITAPS) DOE SCIDAC Center we have also implemented ITAPS compatible interfaces to each of the these components.
-The five components, along with links to the components and its ITAPS interface (iXxxx) are:
+These components focus on the parallel management of the hierarchy of domain representations used in simulation processes, the specification of the mathematical models to be solved on those domains and tensor information defined over those domains.
+We have implemented the Parallel Unstructured Mesh Infrastructure (PUMI) and as part of our involvement with the Frameworks, Algorithms, and Scalable Technologies for Mathematics (FASTMath) DOE SCIDAC Center, PUMI supports FASTMath compatible interfaces to each of these components.
+The five components, along with redmine links to the components and its FASTMath interface (iXxxx) are:

-- Geometric model interface that supports the ability to interrogate solid models for topological adjacency and geometric shape information - GMI, iGeom
+- Geometric model interface that supports the ability to interrogate solid models for topological adjacency and geometric shape information - PUMI-GEOM, iGeom

-- Parallel mesh topological representation – FMDB, iMesh/iMeshP
+- Parallel mesh topological representation and graph-based mesh partitioning control– PUMI-MESH, iMesh/iMeshP

-- Representation of tensor fields to quantify the distribution of physical parameters over mesh entities - Field, iField
+- Representation of tensor fields to quantify the distribution of physical parameters over mesh entities – PUMI-FIELD using APF, iField

 Parallel Control Components